jojiSillona/jojiSillona/README.md

-Oh, hello there.
-I'm...

-# Eugene Sillona - Aspiring Front-end Developer.
+<h1 align="center">Hi, I'm Eugene

-I am a third-year college student studying Computer Science majoring in Software Technology.
+I am a fith-year college student studying Computer Science majoring in Software Technology.
 I have worked on developing websites for school projects where my major contribution consists of front-end development, website design, and some backend work.

 Asides from development, I am also a Music Producer, Graphic Designer, Photographer, and a Video Editor.